smrowe1-oss/Data-to-AI-Research-Portfolio/LEARNING_log.md

 # 📓 AI Research & Data Engineering Logbook

+**Log Entry 150: Strategic Validation — Institutional 'Buy-In'**
+* **Focus:** Relational Integration & Peer Appraisal.
+* **Action:** Monitored initial LinkedIn engagement; received high-level endorsement from an Associate Professor of Midwifery within minutes of launch.
+* **Researcher's Note:** Applying **Reflexive Monitoring (NPT)**.
+The immediate positive appraisal from a senior academic stakeholder validates the 'Strategic Diplomacy' strategy.
+It confirms that framing the move as 'Building the Engine' rather than 'Leaving the Profession' maintains 'Relational Integration.'
+This endorsement acts as a 'Social Proof' catalyst, making it safe for others in the academic/clinical arena to follow and engage.
+* **Status:** ✅ High-Level Institutional Enrolment Confirmed.

 **Log Entry 149: Reflexive Monitoring — The Affective Dimension of Launch**
 * **Focus:** Identity Transition & Professional Vulnerability.
 * **Action:** Successfully deployed GitHub assets and Substack manifesto; initiated the LinkedIn 'Grand Reveal.'